-The University of Michigan Department of Ecology and Evolutionary Biology, the School of Natural Resources and Environment, the School of Public Health, the Urban and Regional Planning Program of the Taubman College of Architecture and Urban Planning, and the Ross School of Business in collaboration with the Center for the Study of Complex Systems have completed a faculty cluster hire called Sustainable Food Systems.
+The University of Michigan Department of Ecology and Evolutionary Biology, the School for Environment and Sustainability, the School of Public Health, and the Urban and Regional Planning Program of the Taubman College of Architecture and Urban Planning have completed a faculty cluster hire called Sustainable Food Systems.

 Regina S. Baucom, Assistant Professor, Department of Ecology and Evolutionary Biology